-Ctondard D4 The decimendation of the property of the prope / Standard mot Standard D. The design response must be appropriate to the neighbournood V Standard met and the site.
-The area is characterised by single and double storey dwelling on a lot, but there is an emerging character of medium-higher density developments in the area.
+The propose preferred ne the site. and the site. - Cranwal willer The proprederree the site.
+The area is characterised by single and double storely oweiling on a lot, but there is an emerging character of medium-higher density developments in the area.
+The properties of the site.
 The identified future character under Clause 22.09-3.2, is that the built form in the substantial change areas will evolve over time to contain a greater proportion of well-designed and site responsive medium to high density residential developments.
-This proposal of five three-storey dwellings on a 720sqm lot, as demonstrated within the assessment of the proposal against Clause 22.09 (below), the development appropriately responds to the preferred future character of the area.
+The prof preferred the site.
+This proposal of five three-storey dwellings on a 720sqm lot, as demonstrated within the assessment of the proposal against Clause 22.09 (below), the development appropriately responds to the preferred future character of the area. preferred the site.
 The proposed design response must respect the existing or ✓ Standard met preferred neighbourhood character and respond to the features of the site.
 The proposal is considered to be keeping in with the preferred neighbourhood character incorporating a mixture of materials and a modern design.
 While the area is currently characterised by mostly brick, weatherboard or render single storey houses with some newer medium-higher density developments.
 The proposal is considered to be appropriate for the substantial change it will bring to the area, as well as being site responsive in terms of setbacks and massing to the existing neighbourhood character.
 Elements of preferred character met include setbacks, provision of private open space, availability for landscaping, that is a typical modern residential design.
-Decision Guidelines Any relevant neighbourhood character objective, policy or statement set out in this scheme.
-The neighbourhood and site description.
-The design response.
-Objectives To ensure that the design respects the existing neighbourhood character or contributes to a preferred neighbourhood character.
-To ensure that development responds to the features of the site and the surrounding area.
+Decision Any rele Any relevant neighbourhood character objective, policy or statement set out in this scheme.
+The neig The neighbourhood and site description.
+The des The design response.
+Objectives To ensul characte To ensure that the design respects the existing neighbourhood character or contributes to a preferred neighbourhood character.
+To ensu the surr To ensure that development responds to the features of the site and the surrounding area.